kkruecke/cplus-documentation/notes/value-categories.rst

 lvalue references and rvalue references in C++11
 ------------------------------------------------

-What were previously called simply "references" in C++03 are now called "lvalue references" in C++11.
-This was done to distinguishes them from "rvalue references". lvalue references in C++11 behave just like references did in C++03.
-On the other hand, rvalue refernces are entirely new in C++11 and are needed for move semantics that were introdued in C++11.
+What were previously called "references" in C++03 are now called "lvalue references" in C++11.
+This was done to distinguishes them from "rvalue references", which are new in C++11. lvalue references in C++11 behave just like references did in C++03.
+On the other hand, rvalue refernces are entirely new in C++11 and are needed for move semantics, which was also introdued in C++11.

 lvalue references are declared using single `&` and rvalue reference are declared using a double `&&`. rvalue references can be used as function parameters and return types, for example